Wang Jung-chang

-Wang Jung-chang (王榮璋 (Wang2 Jung2-chang1); born 28 May 1964) is a Taiwanese politician who served in the Legislative Yuan from 2005 to 2008 and again between 2016 and 2020.
+Wang Jung-chang (王榮璋 (Wang2 Jung2-chang1); born 28 May 1964) is a Taiwanese politician who is a member of the Control Yuan.
+He previously served in the Legislative Yuan from 2005 to 2008 and again from 2016 to 2020.

 Education

 Wang graduated from National Kangshan Senior High School in Gangshan District, Kaohsiung.

 Career

 In the early 2000s, Wang served as secretary general of the League of Welfare Organizations for the Disabled and was the spokesperson of the Pan-Purple Coalition.
 From the latter position in 2003, Wang supported Chien Hsi-chieh's presidential campaign.
 After Chien had left the race, Wang was invited to take part in Taiwan's first televised presidential debate, between Chen Shui-bian and Lien Chan, as one of five questioners.

 He was named a Democratic Progressive Party legislative candidate later that year and elected via party list proportional representation.
 Two months after taking office, Wang advocated for the government to investigate the amount of mercury used in imported batteries from elsewhere in Asia.
 As a legislator, Wang also continued advocating for the rights of people with disabilities.
 He accused Fubon Securities of discrimination against a person with hearing loss in 2006, and protested police actions in an arrest of a person with mental disabilities in 2007.
 Following the incident, Wang worked to pass amendments to the Mental Health Act relating to care and medical treatment of people with mental disabilities.

 Wang stepped down at the end of his legislative term in January 2008 and later that year, became the secretary general for the League of Social Welfare Organizations in Taiwan.
 Between June 2008 and December 2009, Wang was a member of the Executive Yuan Tax Reform Committee.
 By 2010, Wang was leading the Alliance for Fair Tax Reform.
 While with the group, Wang criticized the Council of Labor Affairs for spending money on nonessential acquisitions in the midst of budget cuts.
 After Control Yuan President Wang Chien-shien stated in 2010 that students who work while studying at university were "stupid," Wang Jung-chang challenged him to help keep tuition costs down and lessen economic inequality.
 The next year, Wang drew attention to Taiwan's increasing budget deficit.
 He was considered for a position on the Democratic Progressive Party list prior to the January 2012 legislative elections.
 The Ministry of Finance invited Wang to participate in a task force considering taxation and finance issues in March 2012.
 He stated that the finance ministry's 2012 bill to reform security gains tax benefited the rich over the poor and made it difficult to consider other tax reform.
 Wang also resumed his position with the League of Welfare Organizations for the Disabled.
 In 2013, he brought attention to a case of discrimination on the basis of disability, when police were called to escort a woman with Down syndrome out of a McDonald's restaurant in Kaohsiung.
 After this incident, Wang pushed for Taiwan to formally sign the Convention on the Rights of Persons with Disabilities.